Bedtime Stories (album): Background

 In 1992, Madonna released her fifth studio album Erotica, the coffee table book Sex, and starred in the erotic thriller Body of Evidence.
-Due to their sexually explicit nature, all three projects were negatively received by critics and fans alike, who called Madonna a sexual renegade, felt she had "gone too far", and that her career was over.
+Due to their sexually explicit nature, all three projects were negatively received by critics and fans alike; some called Madonna a sexual renegade and felt she had "gone too far" and that her career was over.
 In March 1994, Madonna appeared on CBS's Late Show with David Letterman.
-The appearance was noted for an extremely controversial series of statements and antics by the singer, which included many expletives.
+The appearance was noted for a controversial series of statements and antics by Madonna, which included many expletives.
 In particular, she said the word fuck fourteen times throughout the interview.
-This made the episode the most censored in American network television talk-show history while at the same time garnering host David Letterman some of the highest ratings he ever received; nonetheless, critics commented Madonna had reached her "lowest low".
-Regarding this controversial period of her career, the singer recalled: "I feel I've been misunderstood.
+This made the episode the most censored in American network television talk-show history while at the same time garnering host David Letterman some of the highest ratings he ever received; nonetheless, critics commented that Madonna had reached her "lowest low".
+Regarding this controversial period, Madonna recalled: "I feel I've been misunderstood.
 I tried to make a statement about feeling good about yourself and exploring your sexuality, but people took it to mean that everyone should go out and have sex with everyone [...]
 I decided to leave it alone because that's what everyone ended up concentrating on".
 Madonna came to the conclusion that she needed to "soften" her image in order to reconnect with her audience.

-The "first step to redeem herself" was the ballad "I'll Remember", recorded for the film With Honors (1994).
-The song reached the second position on the Billboard Hot 100, and received positive critical feedback.
-For her sixth studio album, Madonna decided to venture in the R&B and hip hop mania that was dominating the charts in the early-to-mid 1990s.
-She envisioned the album as being stylistically different to Erotica; "I wanted to make something else [...] an R&B-influenced record, which is in a way going back to my roots, because my very first record was more R&B", she explained.
+The "first step toward redeeming herself" was the ballad "I'll Remember", recorded for the film With Honors (1994).
+The song reached number two on the Billboard Hot 100, and received positive critical feedback.
+For her sixth studio album, Madonna decided to venture into the R&B and hip hop styles then dominating the charts in the early-to-mid 1990s.
+She envisioned the album as being stylistically different from Erotica; "I wanted to make something else [...] an R&B-influenced record, which is in a way going back to my roots, because my very first record was more R&B", she explained.